rfp52-fec5-supersets/Project-Catwalk/README.md

 ## Installation
 Create a Github API key and save it to client/src/config.js.
+Create a imgur Client ID and save it to client/src/config.imgur.js.
+For both Github API and imgur Client ID refer to config.example.js for template.
 Use the template in client/src/config.example.js.

 From the project directory: